KamilChoromanski/CitComAI-Hub.github.io/docs/tef/central_move/mechelen.md

 ## Overview

-_Provide a brief overview of the TEF Site, including its location, objectives, and role within the CitCom.ai ecosystem.
-Describe any relevant background information that stakeholders might find helpful._

-Example:

 The TEF Site is located in Mechelen, Belgium and is dedicated to advancing research and development in mobility.
 This site provides local personel who will help provide space on the public domain to test state-of-the-art infrastructure and is a key site in the CitCom.ai project, facilitating collaboration between cities and comunities, industrial partners (AI innovators) and research institutions.

 ## Services Offered